 Quality Assurance Contributors help find, confirm and report product defects via our process at https://www.mattermost.org/filing-issues/.
 Anyone who encounters a verifiable defect is welcome to file a bug on the system.

-Bonus: When QA Contributor finds and reports a bug on a release candidate build of Mattermost prior to the final release of the system, the can be awarded a Mattermost Bug Hunter Award for their contribution.
+Bonus: When a QA Contributor finds and reports a bug on a release candidate build of Mattermost prior to the final release of the system, they can be awarded a Mattermost Bug Hunter Award for their contribution.